perrochon/gb/TUTORIAL.md

 * Click on "Do" to finish the turn.
 You see factory pop up on your home planet.
 * Zoom into your home planet and click on the factory
-* Make 5 pods and 1 cruiser
+* Make 5 pods and 1 cruiser and "Do"
-* "Do"
 * Click on each ship in turn and set the pods destination to the other planets in your system.
+You need to select a destination in the dropdown, then click on "Fly To"
 * Mission Success: Population on all planets.
 Armed ships (i.e. Cruiser) on all planets

 # Mission 2 - Explore another system